LLC Taxation: Everything You Need to Know

 Maintaining LLC status in Montana State is a $15 a year reinstatement fee.
 The deadline for LLC filing of an annual report is April 15th.

 If you need help with your LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.n
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.n

 A limited liability company “LLC” taxation is not considered a separate tax entity by the Internal Revenue Service.
 Unlike a corporation; an LLC is a "pass-through entity" of the same category of tax classification as a partnership or sole proprietorship.
 Single member LLC and Multi-owner LLC status organizations provide an owner(s) with a channel for business expenditure tax deductions, and protection from legal liability associated with the debt obligations incurred by the business.
 While some states mandate income tax on LLCs, the federal government does not bind those entities to taxation.